analgesicproductions/Anodyne-1-Repo/Installation.md

 d. point FlashDevelop to this folder

-Project > Properties > SDK > Custom SDK > click on the flex folder that contains "ant/", etc.
+Project > Properties > SDK > Custom SDK > click on the flex_sdk_4.6 folder

 e. update java heap space

-Edit jvm.config in bin/ of the flex SDK. update the line with java.args to this (increasing the heap space)
+Edit jvm.config in bin/ of the flex SDK. update the line with java.args to this:

 java.args=-Xms1024m -Xmx1024m -Dsun.io.useCanonCaches=false

 f.
-Test compile.
-If all goes well you should get an .swf in the bin/ folder of FlashDevelop. however the game won't run yet
+Change the test mode to "Release" in flash develop and click the play button.
+If all goes well you should get an .swf in the bin/ folder of FlashDevelop. however the game won't run yet!

 g.
 Update the run script paths in SetupSDK.bat (fill out FLEX_SDK with the folder to your flex install, e.g. C:\Users\yourname\Documents\Anodyne 1 Repo\installation files\flex_sdk_4.6